sonus21/rqueue/README.md

 **Redis connection failure and retry**

-Whenever a call to Redis failed then it would be retried in 1 second,  to change that we can set back off to some different value.
+Whenever a call to Redis failed then it would be retried in 5 seconds,  to change that we can set back off to some different value.

 ```java
 // set backoff time to 100 milli second